 Tanzanite is only mined from a small mining area near the foothills of Mount Kilimanjaro in Tanzania making them even rarer than the Diamond.

-Tanzanite Ring is quite easy to clean due to their hardness and durability.
+Tanzanite Jewelry is quite easy to clean due to their hardness and durability.
 However, a few things must be kept in mind like avoiding contact of the gemstone with make-up, harsh chemicals, abrasives.